oneforawe/config-repo/setup/remote-machine-setup/README.md

 WARNING: This code risks deleting (over-writing) important files.
 It was made for my convenience, not for the safety of your files.
 (Safety will come later.
-Actually(!), I did add some safety by adding code to move files into a `.config-old-replaced` folder so they are not over-written.)
+Actually(!), I did add some safety by adding code to move files into a `.config-old-replaced` folder so they are backed-up and not simply over-written.)
 Be sure to understand the code before running it, and save copies of important relevant files that will be over-written if you want to go back to your original settings.

 1. In a shell, clone this whole repo to obtain a local copy the files:
    `git clone https://github.com/oneforawe/config-files.git ~/.config-files`